What You'll Learn

 Your Core Web Vitals are likely in trouble.
 Google doesn't score these from a lab.
 It measures what actual visitors experience.
 So if your LCP is 5 seconds, Google knows, and your rankings reflect it.

 Then there's the SEO layer.
 A DIY builder hands you a page.
 It does not hand you keyword research, local optimization, schema markup, meta tag discipline, or any kind of content strategy.
 Your Google Business Profile sits there untouched.
-You appear in search results, somewhere, maybe.
+You appear in search results, somewhere.
 Below competitors who are actively working their visibility every month.

 And here's the part nobody talks about enough: AI search engines like ChatGPT, Perplexity, and Google's AI Overviews have become the first place a lot of potential clients look.
 They're not Googling around the way they used to.
 They're asking an AI.
-DIY sites have no structured data, no citation-friendly architecture, and no presence in those systems.
+Most DIY sites have no structured data, no citation-friendly architecture, and no presence in those systems.
 You might as well be invisible to the way your future clients are actually discovering businesses right now.

 ---

-Managed hosting with real infrastructure.
-This means a server that isn't sharing resources with hundreds of other accounts.
+A server that isn't sharing resources with hundreds of other accounts.
 CDN distribution.
 Edge caching.
 PHP versions that haven't reached end-of-life.
 HTTP/2 or HTTP/3 support.
-This isn't some luxury add-on.
+This is baseline infrastructure.
 It's the difference between a site that loads at 1.4 seconds and one that crawls at 5.8.
 Night and day.

 ---